+44 7488 881344 0131 225 2012

 What causes (PFPS) Anterior Knee Pain ?

 There are many potential causes and contributing factors for Anterior Knee pain but chronic overloading is the most common.
-For example, with too much activity, sport or other recreational tasks we can then cause irritation to the joint or the fat pad.
+For example, with too much activity, sport or other recreational tasks we can then cause irritation to the joint, tendons, fat pad, or associated structures.
 Biomechanical factors can contribute as these may create increased stress on parts of the joint or structures creating increased load.
-For example, increased foot pronation, poor single-leg stability, muscular imbalances of the hip (weak gluteal muscles) muscle tightness, poor landing mechanics can all impact.
-Internal factors such as Joint hypermobility can also contribute.
-If the knee cap is very mobile then this can glide more in the joint that can then causes increased load on a specific part creating changes and then pain.
+For example, factors such as hypermobility.
+If the knee cap is very mobile then this can irritate the patellofemoral joint through altered patellar tracking contributing to AKP.
+Others such as increased foot pronation, poor single-leg stability, muscular imbalances of the hip (weak gluteal muscles) muscle tightness, and poor landing mechanics can all impact.
+Many of these can be attributed to growth and development changes in childhood and adolescence however as adults these factors may influence the development of PFPS or AKP.

 Common Training Errors: